 CIRCULAR 230 NOTICE: To comply with U.S. Treasury Department and IRS regulations, we are required to advise you that, unless expressly stated otherwise, any U.S. federal tax advice contained in this e-mail, including attachments to this e-mail, is not intended or written to be used, and cannot be used, by any person for the purpose of (i) avoiding penalties under the U.S. Internal Revenue Code, or (ii) promoting, marketing or recommending to another party any transaction or matter addressed in this e-mail or attachment.

-_________________________________________

-Exhibit 3
+Exhibit 5

 Janet Craig, Oppenheimer Letter

-Exhibit 4

-Tripp Scott, Christine Yates and Marc Garber, Esq.
-Correspondences

-Exhibit 5
+Exhibit 6

 Zillow Listing